 Canyons, Monument Valley & Arches

-Enjoy a rare opportunity to photograph the rugged canyons and mesas of Canyonlands National Park, the flat top buttes of Monument Valley, and the classic formations of Arches National Park in the southwestern Utah high desert.
+Photograph the rugged canyons and mesas of Canyonlands National Park, the flat top buttes of Monument Valley, and the classic formations of Arches National Park in the southwestern Utah high desert.

 Canyonlands – Throughout the centuries, the waters of the Colorado and Green Rivers have sculpted the layers of rock of Canyonlands into the rugged landscape we see today.
 The park is divided into four distinct districts by the Green and Colorado Rivers.
 Each region has its own character and opportunities for adventure and photography.
 Our time in Canyonlands will focus on the Island in the Sky Mesa, a region which rests on sheer sandstone cliffs over 1,000 feet above the surrounding terrain.
 Every outlook offers a different perspective on Canyonlands’ spectacular landscape, taking us to rocky rims and breathtaking overlooks in the backcountry.
 We’ll explore dramatic and rugged canyons including the famous Shafer Canyon, Dead Horse Point, Green River Overlook, Grand View Point, and White Rim Road.
 And, of course, a photo expedition to the Canyonlands would not be complete without a sunrise shoot at the Mesa Arch!